edgee-cloud/docs/README.md

 git clone git@github.com:edgee-cloud/docs.git
 cd docs
-nix develop ## After this command all the dependencies will be installed and you will be in a Nix shell make dev.run ## This command will start the docs
+nix develop ## After this command all the dependencies will be installed and you will be in a Nix shell make dev.up ## This command will start the docs
 ```
 VOILA !!!